Mackenzie House

-Mackenzie House is a historic building and museum in Toronto, Ontario, Canada that was the last home of William Lyon Mackenzie, the city's first mayor.
-It is now a museum operated by the City of Toronto's Museum and Heritage Services.
+Mackenzie House is a historic building and museum located at 82 Bond Street within the Garden District in downtown Toronto, Ontario, Canada.
+It was the final home of William Lyon Mackenzie, the first mayor of Toronto and a key figure in Canadian political history, particularly known for leading the 1837 Upper Canada Rebellion.
+Today, the house is preserved as a museum operated by the City of Toronto’s Museum and Heritage Services, offering visitors insight into Victorian-era urban life and the legacy of Mackenzie and his family.